 More details on the Garmin ECHOMAP™ Ultra 126sv

-Overview: The Garmin ECHOMAP Ultra 126sv (Garmin part # 010-02114-01) is a combination chartplotter and fishfinder.
-It comes preloaded with Garmin's exclusive BlueChart g3 coastal charts and LakeVü g3 inland maps, both with integrated Navionics® data and Auto Guidance technology.
+Overview: The Garmin ECHOMAP Ultra 126sv (Garmin part # 010-02529-01) marine chartplotter comes preloaded with Garmin's exclusive BlueChart g3 coastal charts and LakeVü g3 inland maps, both with integrated Navionics® data and Auto Guidance technology.
 In addition, two built-in microSD slots let you add more specialized and detailed charts and maps that are available from Garmin.
 The ECHOMAP Ultra 126sv has a large 12" (diagonal) full color touchscreen display that can be mounted in a variety of ways.
-The fishfinder has a 600-watt (RMS), dual-frequency, dual-beam sonar transducer that lets you search for fish to a maximum depth of 2300 feet in fresh water or 1100 feet in salt water.
+The fishfinder has a 500-watt (RMS), Ultra High-Definition sonar transducer that lets you search for fish to a maximum depth of 800 feet.
 The unit has a water rating of IPX7, and can withstand being splashed with water without worry, but unsuitable for prolonged immersion.

 Display: The ECHOMAP Ultra 126sv has a 10.3" (wide) x 6.4" (high), 12.1" diagonal full color touchscreen WXGA display with 1280 x 800 pixels.
 It has a variable backlight adjustment (automatic or manual), with day and night color schemes that change automatically or you can set manually.
 With the large display, you can create combination pages with up to six different functions on the display at once.